-The comment requests applicants to disclose workforce plans and practices in a publicly available way (CWA) The comment recommends BOH consider workforce representations as legally binding (CWA) The comment recommends BOH incorporate disclosure requirements on locally based workforce in subgrantee process (CWA) The comment recommends BOH incorporate disclosure requirements on ongoing operational workforce (CWA) The comment provides general recommendations for all programs related to training, job quality, local/targeted hire, accountability and subcontracting (CWA) Requirement 12Workforce readiness O Direct BEAD funding to training for personnel who locate underground facilities pursuant to Ohio811 requests (Columbia Gas of Ohio and Dominion East Ohio) O Direct BEAD funding to address locating issues related to fiber deployment - specifically, education and workforce development for both fiber deployment companies and underground infrastructure owners (Columbia Gas of Ohio and Dominion East Ohio) O Dedicate additional BEAD funding towards workforce initiatives (AEP) Ohio is dedicating ~\$50M in BEAD funding toward the Governor's Office of Workforce Transformation Broadband and 5G strategy and programming.
+Requirement 12 The comment recommends BOH consider workforce representations as legally binding (CWA) The comment recommends BOH incorporate disclosure requirements on locally based workforce in subgrantee process (CWA) The comment recommends BOH incorporate disclosure requirements on ongoing operational workforce (CWA) The comment provides general recommendations for all programs related to training, job quality, local/targeted hire, accountability and subcontracting (CWA) Description of how Ohio and subgrantees will ensure an available, diverse, and highly skill practices. ed workforce Workforce readiness Direct BEAD funding to training for personnel who locate underground facilities pursuant to Ohio811 requests (Columbia Gas of Ohio and Dominion East Ohio) Direct BEAD funding to address locating issues related to fiber deployment - specifically, education and workforce development for both fiber deployment companies and underground infrastructure owners (Columbia Gas of Ohio and Dominion East Ohio) Dedicate additional BEAD funding towards workforce initiatives (AEP) Ohio is dedicating ~\$50M in BEAD funding toward the Governor's Office of Workforce Transformation Broadband and 5G strategy and programming.
 All providers are welcome to participate in that programming.
-Ohio also intends to create workforce plans to address other ongoing barriers to deployment. ll Requirement 14Cost and barrier reduction o Establish a broadband-ready community program designed to reduce barriers and build local support for broadband expansion and adoption (Windstream) o Designate an internal point of contact to maintain and oversee a database containing information submitted by each broadband-ready community (Windstream) BroadbandOhio will cont to explore ways to work work work work work work work wor with ee
+Ohio also intends to create workforce plans to address other ongoing barriers to deployment.
+Requirement 14 - Identification of steps to reduce costs and barriers to deployment Cost and barrier reduction Establish a broadband-ready community program designed to reduce barriers and build local support for broadband expansion and adoption (Windstream) Designate an internal point of contact to maintain and oversee a database containing information submitted by each broadband-ready community (Windstream) BroadbandOhio will continue to explore ways to work with communities to eliminate barriers to deployment, including through existing

-0 Address causes of delays for providers including permitting, fee processing, locating, allowing for more plowing, establishing rules for timelines and costs for getting pole agreements and access poles in place (Mercury Broadband, INCOMPAS)

-- o Encourage local jurisdictions to expedite permitting, allow applicants to submit applications in batches (INCOMPAS) - o Evaluate needs in cities and towns that need financial assistance to upgrade technology for speeding permitting processes and cover reasonable costs by BEAD program funding (INCOMPAS) - o Work with OH 811 One Call Center local authorities to evaluate their process to address barriers to deployment regarding the underground utility locates process (INCOMPAS) - Make clear that awarded grants are conditioned upon grantees permitting competitors reasonable, fair, and nondiscriminatory access to their owned and managed utility poles (INCOMPAS) - o Implement a "broadband Ready City" checklist to help guide cities, counties, and all local municipalities (comment lists detailed suggestions) (INCOMPAS, WISPA) - o Identify where there are current gaps, including training employees, reviewing processes that can be expedited by investing in tech upgrades, and coordinating between agencies/managers of rights-of-way (INCOMPAS) - o Review or enact guidelines that enable faster processing to allow the deployment of broadband infrastructure more quickly, covering small cells and other wireless equipment and fiber (INCOMPAS)
+Address causes of delays for providers including permitting, fee processing, locating, allowing for more plowing, establishing rules for timelines and costs for getting pole agreements and access poles in place (Mercury Broadband, INCOMPAS) programs like the Accelerator program.
+Encourage local jurisdictions to expedite permitting, allow applicants to submit applications in batches (INCOMPAS) Evaluate needs in cities and towns that need financial assistance to upgrade technology for speeding permitting processes and cover reasonable costs by BEAD program funding (INCOMPAS) Work with OH 811 One Call Center local authorities to evaluate their process to address barriers to deployment regarding the underground utility locates process (INCOMPAS) Make clear that awarded grants are conditioned upon grantees permitting competitors reasonable, fair, and non-discriminatory access to their owned and managed utility poles (INCOMPAS) • Implement a "broadband Ready City" checklist to help guide cities, counties, and all local municipalities (comment lists detailed suggestions) (INCOMPAS, WISPA) • Identify where there are current gaps, including training employees, reviewing processes that can be expedited by investing in tech upgrades, and coordinating between agencies/managers of rights-of-way (INCOMPAS) Review or enact guidelines that enable faster processing to allow the deployment of broadband infrastructure more quickly, covering small cells and other wireless equipment and fiber (INCOMPAS) Reimbursement Follow a monthly reimbursement payment framework for BEAD (Windstream) BroadbandOhio plans to use the reimbursement guidelines • Make all capital expenditures eligible for reimbursement, including middle mile infrastructure, even if outside of the project area if critical to the project (Windstream) (e.g. eligible uses) and • Structure the Distribution of Funds to Subgrantees by modeling the practices of other states and capital project fund programs and design a process for reimbursement on a monthly or quarterly basis (Frontier) methodology of ORBEG, as described in HB-33, and BEAD as described in the BEAD requirements.
+Clarify reimbursement and compliance requirements by ensuring that the cost principle rules would not apply as compliance requirements of subawards (Brightspeed)